LogtalkDotOrg/logtalk3/adapters/NOTES.md

 loaded at startup.

 The adapter file may set the `iso` SWI-Prolog flag to `true`.
-This setting may improve compatibility of Logtalk code across different back-end Prolog compilers buy may also cause compatibility problems with some SWI-Prolog libraries.
+This setting may improve compatibility of Logtalk code across different backend Prolog compilers buy may also cause compatibility problems with some SWI-Prolog libraries.
 Comment out the corresponding `set_prolog_flag/2` directive if necessary.